dtedt/dtedt.github.io/codex/CHI.md

  - The CS department is conducting Artificial Intelligence experiments in contravention of START V (true)

- - There is a secret Neurology laboratory conducting research into fMRI brain-computer interface (mind-reading techniques) in contravention of START V (false)
+ - There is a secret Neurology laboratory conducting research into fMRI brain-computer interface (mind-reading techniques) in contravention of START V (unconfirmed)

  - The Biology department is conducting cloning experiments in contravention of START V (true)
  - The Geology Department is conducting weather control experiments in contravention of START V (false)